094459/newsletter-oss-projects/README.md

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**aws-lint-iam-policies**

+[aws-lint-iam-policies](https://aws-oss.beachgeek.co.uk/3pe)  runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
+Reports on policies that violate security best practices or contain errors.
+Supports both identity-based and resource-based policies.
+Optionally dumps all policies analysed.
+The actual linting is performed by the AWS IAM Access Analyzer policy validation feature, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
+The repo provides additional blog posts to help you get started, as well as more details on how this works with supporting resources (#191)

 **aws-pdk**

 [aws-pdk](https://aws-oss.beachgeek.co.uk/3jb) the AWS Project Development Kit (AWS PDK) is an open-source tool to help bootstrap and maintain cloud projects.
 It provides building blocks for common patterns together with development tools to manage and build your projects.
 The AWS PDK lets you define your projects programatically via the expressive power of type safe constructs available in one of 3 languages (typescript, python or java).
 Under the covers, AWS PDK is built on top of Projen.
 The AWS Bites Podcast provides an overview of the AWS Project Development Kit (PDK), and the hosts discuss what PDK is, how it can help generate boilerplate code and infrastructure, keep configuration consistent across projects, and some pros and cons of using a tool like this versus doing it manually. (#184)

+**aws-scps-for-sandbox-and-training-accounts**

+[aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
+The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**aws-secret-inject**

+[aws-secret-inject](https://aws-oss.beachgeek.co.uk/3pg) this handy command line tool from Quincy Mitchell allows you to inject AWS Secrets or SSM Parameters into your configuration files (.env, or whatever you like to call your configuration files these days).
+The README contains examples of how you can use this.
+Very handy indeed. (#191)

 **aws-signer-oci-artifacts**